newstack-cloud/celerity-docs/docs/blueprint/specification.md

 ${values.s3BucketNames}
 ```

-An example of accessing an nested field in value would be:
+An example of accessing a nested field in value would be:

 ```
 ${values.s3BucketConfig.buckets[0].name}